TeamIlluminati/G1ANT/Naukri Addon/Commands/NaukriLoginCommand.md

 ## Description

-This command logs the user into the Naukri website.
+This command logins the user into the Naukri website.

 | Argument        | Type | Required | Default Value | Description |
 | --------        | ---- | -------- | ------------- | ----------- |